Arnie Lerum

-Arne Christopher Lerum (July 20, 1879 – June 25, 1911) was an American football player and coach.
+Arne Christopher Lerum (July 20, 1879 – June 25, 1911) was a Norwegian-American college football player and coach.
 He served as the head football coach at the University of Wisconsin–Stevens Point–then known as Stevens Point Normal School–in 1904, compiling a record of 1–2.
 Lerum selected as a guard on the 1901 All-Western college football team while playing for Wisconsin.
 Lerum immigrated to the United States from Bergen, Norway when he was 14.
 He was active in politics in as a Republican in the state of Wisconsin.
 Lerum died on cancer on June 25, 1911, in Madison, Wisconsin.